 I have to say that while Metropolis has never become a favourite of mine to the extent that I regularly watch it, I do love and admire it a great deal.
-The image of the future that it presents to us is an image which is impossible to get out of your head.
+It’s unquestionably one of the greatest films ever made.
+The image of the future that it presents to us is one which is impossible to get out of your head once you’ve seen it.
 It’s one of the greatest films that Fritz Lang ever made.
 Metropolis will always have a special place in my heart for being the film that made me a fan of Silent cinema.

 From that point on I started to watch more Silent films.
 Then I started to laugh at myself for having held such stupid views about Silent films in the first place.
 Why had I been so hesitant about checking these out sooner?
 I think it mainly had to do with the actors not speaking.
 It was such an alien concept to me after being raised on sound films.
 I think the lack of speech is still the main problem for people who are hesitant to watch these films today.

 While hearing audiences may have difficulty with these films, I would imagine (would love to see some studies done on this)that Silent films can perhaps appeal more to deaf audiences.
-So often today the subtitles are not always that good on DVD releases, and this can make it difficult for deaf viewers to follow the dialogue.
-Some TV channels and programmes do not always offer subtitles either, which sadly means that deaf audiences are excluded from some content.
+So often today the subtitles are not always that good on DVD releases, as they don’t always include every word being spoken, and I think this can make it difficult for deaf viewers to follow the dialogue properly.
+Some TV channels do not always offer subtitles either, which sadly means that deaf audiences are excluded from some content.
 Silent films don’t have those problems.
 In Silent films you often don’t really need dialogue in many scenes, the actors convey all we need to know.
 I think it’s also very easy to follow what people are saying in Silent films because we have the title cards popping up displaying the dialogue.
 Personally I think that Silent films provide quite an inclusive experience to viewers who have hearing difficulties, or who perhaps don’t speak any languages other than their mother tongue and want to watch films from other countries(yes, I know DVDs of sound films have language dubbing :-)).

 Now I am happy to say that I’m a huge fan of Silent cinema.
 I think that Silent films are incredible.
 It’s hard to dislike films where all the stunts are done for real; where all the special effects were done by hand or by using practical effects(no CGI to see here, folks), and where even the editing was done by hand.
 Making these films was a real labour of love and it shows.
 I also think that many of these films are like paintings brought to life due to a combination of beautiful costumes, colour tinting, uniquely designed title cards, lavish sets etc. You really don’t see films so visually beautiful anymore.
 I am a huge fan of tinting and especially love the use of blue in the Silent documentary The Epic Of Everest (1924).
 The blue tinting in that documentary makes me feel the cold of the location somehow.